Stanley Crook Primary School

 Children in School will start swimming lessons from Year 3 and receive regular lessons throughout Key Stage 2.

-This continues our consistently high achievement rate since 2014-15 where results are significantly above national and local levels of pupils achieving the expected standard.
+This continues our consistently high achievement rate where results are significantly above national and local levels of pupils achieving the expected standard.

 We treat each cohort as individuals and have used some of our Primary PE and Sports Premium funding for this academic year to provide additional provision for swimming booster sessions and Deep Water Training for our current Year 4, 5 and 6 cohort.